 Stretchy basic tees:

-Having a collection of loose tops is smart because you can dress them up or down.
+During the postpartum phase, comfort promotes healing.
+Having a collection of comfortable loose tops is smart because you can dress them up or down, while maintaining that comfort.
 You can also wear them during both the postpartum phase as well as when you are back into your pre-baby clothes.

 Some women go right back to their regular jeans after giving birth.
 For most, that’s not the case.
 Even after your baby comes out, you will still have a tummy…you did just grow a human for 9 months after all!
 Don’t feel bad for continuing to wear your maternity jeans during your postpartum period.